ciatph/laravel-blog/README.md

 A simple blog demo (with notes and comments) output using laravel from [Laracasts Laravel 5.4 tutorials](https://laracasts.com/series/laravel-from-scratch-2017).

+This demo has no user authentication and login.

 ## Tools and Plugins

 1. Composer